 In response to Dallas Jenkins video about the top five controversial moments in The Chosen, I've begun looking at each of these controversies, excluding the Season 2 controversies, which I responded to earlier.
 My goal isn't just to give my two cents but more importantly to highlight important concepts related to interpretation, criticism, and adaptation.

 In one recent post, I took a look at the most ridiculous controversy (pardon the pun): Jesus' joke in Episode 4 of The Chosen Season 1 about how not even he could fix Andrew's bad dancing.
-In today's post on The Chosen, I'll turn to the "Crazy John" controversy.
-We'll be considering whether the way Simon (Peter) and Andrew refer to John the Baptist as "Crazy John" means that The Chosen (or Dallas Jenkins) is being disrespectful.
+In today's post on The Chosen, I'll turn to the "Creepy John" controversy.
+We'll be considering whether the way Simon (Peter) and Andrew refer to John the Baptist as "Creepy John" or "Crazy John" means that The Chosen (or Dallas Jenkins) is being disrespectful.

 The Controversy: Is Dallas Jenkins disrespecting John the Baptist?